smaran-rvu/SafeHavenChallenge/README.md

 1. Analysis of social factors in an area (unemployment, education, poverty, and population) and identify it as a "Hot Spot".

-2. Provide additional information to the traveler to help find safe have resources in their area (fire and police stations, hospitals, churches, food banks, etc.).
+2. Provide additional information to the traveler to help find "safe haven" resources in their area (fire and police stations, hospitals, churches, food banks, etc.).

 ## The Data